JFeintzeig/jakef_science/content/posts/recursion-riddle/index.md

 date: 2024-03-25T17:20:08-04:00
 ---

-Since I learned about [compiler optimization levels]({{< ref "/posts/gcc-wtf" >}}), I've gone down a deep rabbit hole of CPU performance optimization.
+Since I learned about [compiler optimization levels]({{< ref "/posts/gcc-wtf" >}}), I've gone down a deep rabbit hole of CPU performance optimization to make this ray tracer faster.
 I've implemented multi-threading and SIMD.
 I've learned about instruction-level-parallelism and CPU pipelines and memory hierarchy.
 I've read instruction timing tables and disassembled and reassembled.

 I've made a lot of changes that I thought were really clever but instead made my program slower.
 I've also made some changes that I didn't think would make a difference but led to significant gains.